Background

 Therefore,

-its important for all family members to be aware of what other members
+it’s important for all family members to be aware of what other members

 are experiencing, and healthy